• Home

 PSave to Pinterest

-What makes these work for both weeknight dinners and game day spreads is how straightforward they actually are.
-No special equipment, no fussy technique — just good ingredients layered in the right order and finished in a hot oven.
+The best part about these being perfect for weeknight dinners and game day spreads is how simple they really are.
+No fancy equipment.
+No complicated techniques.
+Just good ingredients in the right order and finished in a hot oven.
+The hardest part is keeping people from tearing them apart before you’ve had a chance to cut them properly.

 Helpful Tips